riyukuro/Conversion-Tools/README.md

 # Tachiyomi-MD-Old-Ids-To-UUIDs
 Convert your Tachiyomi Legacy Json backups Mangadex old IDs to new Mangadex UUIDs.

-**This is Currently untested!** *(It pulls all of the chapter ids from mangadex at once and i'm not sure if they stay in order or not)*
+**This is Currently untested!** *(It pulls all of the chapter ids for a manga from mangadex at once and i'm not sure if they stay in order or not)*

 -------------------------------------------------------------